sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/homepage_features.JPG)

 ### Navigation Bar
-The naviation bar has links to all products, clothing, nutrition, equipment, special offers and more.
-Included in the dropdown for more are the links to About us, gum instatiion, news / blog and ccontact us pages.
+The navigation bar has links to all products, clothing, nutrition, equipment, special offers and more.
+Included in the dropdown for more are the links to About us, gum installation, news / blog and contact us pages.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/navigation_bar.JPG)